Queen Elizabeth National Park – Lodges, Location, Activities, best time to Visit

 Top Attractions in Queen Elizabeth National Park

 Queen Elizabeth National Park is without doubt an ultimate Uganda safari destination with plenty of attractions.
-The top tourist attractions in Queen Elizabeth safari Park include faunal and floral species.
-About 95 mammal species including primates live in this Uganda safari park, birds, butterflies, crater lakes and more.
+The top tourist attractions in Queen Elizabeth Safari Park include faunal and floral species.
+About 95 mammal species including primates live in this Uganda safari park, birds, butterflies, crater lakes, and more.

-Wildlife in Queen Elizabeth National Park
+Queen Elizabeth National Park Animals

-Over 620 bird species thrive within the beautiful Uganda safari Park including endemic birds, migratory, aquatic, savanna and others.
+Over 620 bird species thrive within the beautiful Uganda safari Park including endemic birds, migratory, aquatic, savanna, and others.

 Top Tourist Activities in Queen Elizabeth National Park